bongiozzo/musica_mustdie/output/band_blazebayley.md

 # Blaze Bayley

-Дискография
+## Дискография

-"The Man Who Would Not Die" 2008, Heavy Metal
+### "The Man Who Would Not Die" 2008, Heavy Metal

+1. The Man Who Would Not Die 04:35
+2. Blackmailer 04:43
+3. Smile Back At Death 07:38
+4. While You Were Gone 05:27
+5. Samurai 05:39
+6. Crack In The System 05:53
+7. Robot 03:10
+8. At The End Of The Day 03:39
+9. Waiting For My Life To Begin 05:10
+10. Voices From The Past 05:55
+11. The Truth Is One 04:22
+12. Serpent Hearted Man 06:15

+Line-up:
+Blaze Bayley - Vocals
+Nico Bermudez - Guitar
+Jay Walsh - Guitar
+David Bermudez - Bass
+Larry Paterson - Drums

-"Promise and Terror" 2010, Heavy Metal
+### "Promise and Terror" 2010, Heavy Metal

+1. Watching the Night Sky 03:36
+2. Madness and Sorrow 03:09
+3. 1633 06:03
+4. God of Speed 05:48
+5. City of Bones 06:26
+6. Faceless 03:46
+7. Time to Dare 05:41
+8. Surrounded by Sadness 03:59
+9. The Trace of Things That Have No Words 05:48
+10. Letting Go of the World 06:24
+11. Comfortable in Darkness 05:00

-"The King Of Metal" 2012, Heavy Metal
+### "The King Of Metal" 2012, Heavy Metal

-"Alive In Poland" 2013, Heavy Metal
+### "Alive In Poland" 2013, Heavy Metal

-"Soundtracks Of My Life (2CD - Compilation)" 2013, Heavy Metal "Infinite Entanglement" 2016, Heavy Metal
+### "Soundtracks Of My Life (2CD - Compilation)" 2013, Heavy Metal

+### "Infinite Entanglement" 2016, Heavy Metal

+01. Infinite Entanglement
+02. A Thousand Years
+03. Human
+04. What Will Come
+05. Stars Are Burning
+06. Solar Wind
+07. The Dreams of William Black
+08. Calling You Home
+09. Dark Energy 256
+10. Independence
+11. A Work of Anger
+12. Shall We Begin

 ## Отношения с другими группами